pingcap/docs-cn/dumpling-overview.md

 SET GLOBAL tidb_gc_life_time = '10m';
 ```

-Finally, all the exported data can be imported back to TiDB using [Lightning](/tidb-lightning/tidb-lightning-backends.md).
+Finally, all the exported data can be imported back to TiDB using [TiDB Lightning](/tidb-lightning/tidb-lightning-backends.md).

 ## Option list of Dumpling